 Cut 3" squares from each of the three colors of cardstock.

-Layout the five strips of one color vertically, spaced evenly about an eighth to a quarter inch apart and secure with masking tape.
-Place strips with any pencil marks face down.
-To reduce the tackiness of the masking tape (so it won't tear the strips when it is removed), pat it on your clothing to pick up a bit of lint.
+Tip: To reduce the tackiness of the masking tape (so it won't tear the strips when it is removed), pat it on your clothing to pick up a bit of lint.

-Weave the remaining five strips into the ones secured with the masking tape.
+Weave the remaining five strips into the ones secured with masking tape.
 Weave the first strip over and under the vertical strips and the next strip under and over—alternating over and under and under and over for the other strips.

-Glue the strips at the crossover points around the edges of the three untaped sides.
+Glue the strips at the crossover points around the edges of the three untapped sides.
 Carefully lift each upper strip to apply a dab of glue to the lower strip.
 Remove the tape from the fourth side and glue each intersection point.
 Flip the woven square over and apply glue to the remaining intersections.

-Trim the woven piece to about a 2½ inch square.
-Glue the woven piece to the background square then glue to the card.
-Decorate the card with the remaining cardstock using strips, squares and punches or add a message with a rubberstamp.
+Trim the woven piece to about a 2½" square.
+Glue the woven piece to the background square, then glue to the card.

 Enlarge